 In the worst scenario, you could end up with a divorce decree that is unenforceable.
 Five years down the road you may discover that the decree can be set aside as invalid.

 Uncontested Divorce In Georgia

-At The Siemon Law Firm, we understand that many couples view the divorce process as too costly and time-consuming.
-If you and your spouse can come to an agreement on all the issues in a divorce, our lawyers can prepare a settlement agreement that will work for both parties.
+The litigated approach to divorce is expensive.
+The cost of a lengthy dispute over assets or child custody can quickly exhaust badly needed assets.
+If you and your spouse can come to an agreement on all the issues in a divorce, you can obtain an uncontested divorce.
+Our lawyers can prepare a settlement agreement that will work for both parties.